All Episodes

 And I have had it with this intolerable logic.

-And so there's a lot of a lot of animosity.
+And so there's a lot of animosity.

-Now that didn't stop JFK and LBJ and all of that.
+Now, that didn't stop JFK and LBJ and all of that.

-I think he needs to I think you're right.
+I think he needs to, I think you're right.

-I think he needs to go to the center because one thing that's happened is as he's gained front runner status, people are finding out just how liberal this guy is, and just how weak on foreign policy he is, and just how much money he wants to spend and how many taxes he wants to raise, and how many borders he wants.
+I think he needs to go to the center because one thing that's happened is as he's gained frontrunner status, people are finding out just how liberal this guy is and just how weak on foreign policy he is and just how much money he wants to spend and how many taxes he wants to raise and how many borders he wants.

-Now on to McCain.
+Now, on to McCain.

-I think you're really on to something there, Lawrence.
+I think you're really onto something there, Lawrence.

-If McCain really wanted to rally the conservative base, which right now is ambivalent, uh he does not have it locked up, contrary to some media reports.
+If McCain really wanted to rally the conservative base, which right now is ambivalent, he does not have it locked up, contrary to some media reports.

 If he really wanted to do that, he'd do two things that aren't going to happen.

-A, he would say, Look, um the the old jokes, uh grain of truth in that.
+A, he would say, look, the old jokes, a grain of truth in that, I'm going to serve for one term.

 I'm going to serve for one term, and I'm going to do it the right way.

-This is not going to be politics as usual, like he always says, but I'm going to slash spending, I'm going to do this, I'm going to serve for one term.
+This is not going to be politics as usual, like he always says, but I'm going to slash spending.

 Then he goes and finds himself a VP that would make conservatives giddy.

-I mean absolutely giddy.
+I mean, absolutely giddy.

 I don't think that's going to happen.